-Diane Prince was born in California, and raised in California and Utah.
+Diane Prince was born in California and raised in California and Utah.
 She has her degree in Education.
-She has taught, has been in sales achieving “the million dollar club” status with her company.
-She began speaking as a corporate trainer and Motivational Speaker 27 years ago.
-She has spoken across America to thousands of business professionals on time and stress management, assertiveness skills, self-esteem, human relation skills, family relations and a myriad of other topics.
+She has taught, has been in sales achieving “the million-dollar club” status with her company.
+She began speaking as a corporate trainer and Motivational Speaker 35 years ago.
+She has spoken across America to thousands of business professionals on time and stress management, assertiveness skills, self-esteem, human relation skills, family relations, and a myriad of other topics.

 She has been in high demand as a speaker with her ability to educate and entertain her audiences.
-She has been a speaker at BYU Education Week for over 20 years.
+She has been a speaker at BYU Education Week since 1988.
 She has also been a speaker for many other BYU Programs and Conferences.
 Diane has been on five talk tapes, is the author of a popular book, and has appeared as a featured author in five other books.
-She has been on radio, featured in many newspaper articles and has appeared on television as a specialist in human relations skills.
+She has been on radio, featured in many newspaper articles, and has appeared on television as a specialist in human relations skills.
 She and her husband volunteer teaching Marriage Enrichment Seminars.

-Diane has a deep love of music and has performed for several years with the famous Mormon Tabernacle Choir.
+Diane has a deep love of music and performed for several years with the famous Tabernacle Choir at Temple Square.
+Diane served a mission when she was young to France and Belgium, and with her husband, Rob to Australia and Papa New Guinea.
 Diane’s greatest joy in life is being a wife, a mom, and a grandmother.
 She is joyfully married to Robert Prince.
-They have a family of nine children and eight grandchildren.
+They have a blended family of nine children and twenty-five grandchildren.